subtopic 2.2: Energy and biomass in ecosystems

 - Define the term "trophic level" and identify the trophic level at which producers are found.

-- Energy Source: Producers are the primary source of energy for all other trophic levels.
-Without them, there would be no energy available for herbivores, carnivores, or decomposers.
+- Energy Source: Producers supply energy to all other trophic levels, supporting herbivores, carnivores, and decomposers.

-- Oxygen Production: Through photosynthesis, producers release oxygen into the atmosphere, which is essential for the respiration of most living organisms.
+- Oxygen Production: Release oxygen into the atmosphere, essential for most organisms' respiration.

-- Carbon Dioxide Removal: Producers absorb carbon dioxide from the atmosphere for photosynthesis, helping to regulate atmospheric CO2 levels and mitigate climate change.
+- Carbon Dioxide Removal: Absorb CO₂ for photosynthesis, helping regulate atmospheric levels and mitigate climate change.

 2.2.6 Cellular respiration releases energy from glucose by converting it into a chemical form that can easily be used in carrying out active processes within living cells.